 The Big Five Inventory

-The C stands for conscientiousness.
-At one end of the scale, individuals high on the conscientiousness scale tend to be efficient, organized and have a high level of self-discipline.
+- The C stands for Conscientiousness.
+Individuals scoring high on the conscientious scale tend to be efficient, organized and have high levels of self-discipline.
 Whereas, at the other end of the scale, those low on conscientiousness tend to be easy-going, careless and less achievement driven.

-The A stands for agreeableness.
+- The A stands for Agreeableness.
 Highly agreeable individuals tend to be friendly, compassionate and focus on social harmony.
 At the other end of the scale, those who score low on agreeableness are challenging, detached and are generally unconcerned with the wellbeing of others.

 - Finally, the N stands for Neuroticism.
 At one end, those who score high on the neurotic scale tend to be sensitive, nervous and have a tendency to experience negative emotions.
 At the other end, those who score low on the neurotic scale are referred to as ’emotionally stable’.
 These individuals tend to be secure, confident and calm.

 The Big Five is one of the only models that represents the trait theory of personality.
 This theory argues that instead of categorizing individuals as either extraverted or introverted, as type theories do, it places people somewhere along a scale.
 It is a popular theory, and there is an abundance of scientific research to support the reliability and validity of the Big Five Inventory, making it a useful tool for researchers, practitioners and the every day person!